Rush neuromuscular experts help you manage myasthenia gravis symptoms, including helping prevent myasthenic crisis.

-Myasthenia gravis is an autoimmune disorder (when your immune system attacks healthy tissues) that causes muscle weakness.
+Myasthenia gravis is an autoimmune disorder that causes muscle weakness.
+An autoimmune disorder is when your immune system attacks healthy tissues.

 When symptoms occur only in the eyes, it is known as ocular myasthenia gravis.
 In rare cases, children are born with congenital myasthenia gravis disease.

 - Droopy eyelid, in either one or both eyes (often one of the first noticeable symptoms)

 - Weakness in your arms or legs (often noticeable when using stairs, rising from a low seat or raising your arms)

 - Muscle fatigue, especially at the end of the day

 Your myasthenia gravis diagnostic tests may include the following:

 - Blood tests detect whether you have certain antibodies that are often higher in patients with myasthenia gravis.

 - Imaging tests, such as CT or MRI, detect whether you have a tumor or enlargement of the thymus gland, which sometimes appear in patients with myasthenia gravis.
 (Benign enlargement is far more common than tumors.)